SnowflakePowered/sabinokaku/README.md

 Windows uses `DllMain` and thus the host process is already executing when the runtime is injected.
 Changed environment variables will thus be visible to the host process only if they are read **after** initialization.

-Linux hooks `__libc_start_main` and bootstraps the .NET runtime **before** `main`, thus any environment variables set will **always** be visible to the target process `main`.
+Linux hooks `__libc_start_main` and bootstraps the .NET runtime **before** `main`, thus any environment variables set **may** be visible to the target process `main`.

 On both platforms, .NET initialization and execution happens on a separate thread.
 However, if an uncaught exception occurs it is not allowed to cross the FFI boundary.
 To avoid undefined behaviour, the host application will be aborted.